dwyl/apprenticeship/README.md

 For now simply focus on the fact that you will be improving your personal effectiveness in a _systematic_ way.
+Tracking and managing your time/energy to ensure you are applying yourself and working on the tasks that actually move you toward your goal(s).

 ### 2. Creativity